motopress/getwid/readme.txt

 * Fixed an issue when the Toggle and Accordion blocks didn't work correctly when they were nested inside themselves.
 * Fixed an issue with the Image Slider block not being initialized if added from the Template Library.
 * Minor bugfixes and improvements.

-= 1.8.1, May 16 2022 =
-* Improved the support for right-to-left languages.

-= 1.8.0, May 02 2022 =
-* New block: added the Content Slider block.

-= 1.7.10, Apr 26 2022 =
-* Added the ability to add a link to the Background Featured Image template part block.
-* Fixed an issue with the font size picker.
-* Fixed an issue when content of Post Slider and Post Carousel blocks may disappear in the block editor.

-= 1.7.9, Mar 16 2022 =
-* Improved compatibility with WordPress 5.9.
-* Increased the maximum number of slides in the Media & Text Slider block.
-* Fixed an issue when the first slide's content may have disappeared in the Media & Text Slider block.
-* Fixed an issue with the slide content class in the Media & Text Slider block.
-* Fixed an issue with the button width in the Button Group block.
-* Fixed an issue when some blocks may have not been displayed in the block inserter.

-= 1.7.8, Dec 14 2021 =
-* Minor bugfixes and improvements of the Google Maps, Table and Image Slider blocks.

-= 1.7.7, Nov 2 2021 =
-* Fixed an issue with the empty terms list in the Custom Post Type and related blocks.

-= 1.7.6, Oct 27 2021 =
-* Security - sanitization and escaping.

 --------